 Typically, you execute this workflow multiple times a day when working on a project.
 Every time you execute this workflow, you “save” a snapshot of your project that you can roll back to later.

-Git separates a “save” operation in two stages: first, files (or directories) can be gathered on a so-called “staging area” using the command
+Git separates a “save” operation into two stages: first, files (or directories) can be gathered on a so-called “staging area” using the command

 git add.
 You can use multiple of these commands after each other.
 Then, in a second step, the changes are saved - or, in Git terminology - “committed”.
 The command for this is

 git commit.
 See below for an example, which also adds a few other useful commands.

 # show files or directories that were changed (or that still need to be added) # files that are already in the staging area are green; files that are not # in the staging area are red. git status # add a directory or file to the staging area git add directory-name-or-file-name # for example, git add sourcecode.R, or dir-name/sourcecode.R. # run git status again, to see that the files have "turned green" git status # added a wrong file to the staging area, and want it to turn "red" again? git reset directory-name-or-file-name # are you happy with what is green in your staging area?
 Then it's # time to finalize your save operation by initiating a so-called "commit". git commit -m "message" # (give it a clear message, so that you can easily roll back to this version # of your repository. # optionally, use git log to see the versioning history git log

-Exclude files from tracking
+Exclude or remove files from tracking

-project, there is no point in tracking generated files in
+Want to avoid tracking specific files and folders from versioning?
+For example, there is no point in tracking generated files in

 /gen, as these files are purely created based on source code in

 /src (which, in

 Synchronize your changes with a server

 Everyone can sync their local changes with the remote repository on GitHub.
 You can also “download” changes to your local repository from the remote repository.